flowest/FuseeHotPotatoeGame/README.md

 You are now able to create a connection to a server and react to connection updates.
 In the next steps you will learn how to serialize and send data between both applications over the network.

-##Send and recieve serialized data
+##Send and receive serialized data
 The reason why you are reading this tutorial, is probably that you want to send data over the network.
 This can only happen with serialized data.
 Fusee already uses a tool, espcially for seralizing data in C#, called [Protobuf](https://github.com/mgravell/protobuf-net).
 You will learn how to use this tool to serialize data for network usage.

 ###Set up Protobuf